Claudia Haro

 Claudia Martha Haro is an American actress.
-She was previously married to Joe Pesci (1988–1992) and to Garrett Warren (1998–2000).
-Her screen roles were all in films with ex-husband Joe Pesci: as the newscaster in Jimmy Hollywood (1994), Marty in With Honors (1994), Trudy in Casino (1995), and Julie in Gone Fishin' (1997), with the exception of as the New Line Cinema receptionist in Wes Craven's New Nightmare (1994).

-Haro has a daughter with ex-husband Garrett Warren.
+Her screen roles were all in films with ex-husband Joe Pesci: as the newscaster in Jimmy Hollywood (1994), Marty in With Honors (1994), Trudy in Casino (1995), and Julie in Gone Fishin' (1997), with the exception of playing a receptionist in New Line Cinema's Wes Craven's New Nightmare (1994).
+She was sentenced to prison in 2012 for her involvement in the attempted murder of her ex-husband Garrett Warren.

+Personal life

+Haro was married to Joe Pesci, with whom she has a daughter, from 1988 to 1992.
+She also has a daughter with Garrett Warren to whom she was married from 1998 to 2000.

+Attempted murder of Garrett Warren

 On May 20, 2000, Haro's ex-husband Garrett Warren, from whom she had recently filed for divorce, was shot four times in the chest, neck, left hip, and right eye by a gunman who arrived at the front door of his Westlake Village, California, apartment.
 Warren survived the attack, but lost his right eye.
 In December 2005, Haro was arrested on charges related to the crime.
-She ultimately pleaded no contest to two counts of attempted murder and a principal firearm charge for the attempted murder of Warren and in April 2012 was sentenced to 12 years 4 months in prison.
+She ultimately pleaded no contest to two counts of attempted murder and a principal firearm charge for the attempted murder of Warren.
+In April 2012, she was sentenced to 12 years and 4 months in prison.
 She served her sentence at the California Institution for Women in Chino, California.
-She was released in August 2019.
+She was paroled in August 2019.